Amazingdude1525/Study_Buddy/README.md

 ## 🌌 The Vision

-AI Vityarthi is not just another static task manager.
+Neuro Flow is not just another static task manager.
 It is a living, adaptive study ecosystem built with a cutting-edge glassmorphic UI.
 By fusing emotional intelligence algorithms with hardcore productivity tools, this environment reacts to your state of mind to keep you in the flow state.

 *Note: This platform is a continuous work in progress.
 It will be actively updated with new features, optimizations, and AI models over time.*